In this Ultimate Guide to Florida Veteran Benefits, we’ll take a closer look at a number of state veteran benefits, including:

 Scholarships for Veteran Dependents in Florida (Children and Spouses of Deceased or Disabled Veterans and Service Members)

 Florida’s scholarship program for dependents of disabled veterans, POW/MIA, or members who die due to service-connected causes is an excellent benefit to utilize towards your children’s or spouse’s education.
-The CSDDV program provides a scholarship worth up to 110 percent of the required credit hours towards a bachelor’s degree.
+The CSDDV program provides a scholarship worth up to 110 percent of the required credit hours toward a bachelor’s degree.

 To qualify, the veteran must have been a Florida resident for at least one year before the time of death and received a 100 percent disability rating (or POW/MIA status).